coreflighttech/Uploader/README.md

 		-Check the Com Port is the USB port which connected to the Module -Click Upload button

-IF any help needed, please feel free to contact wih us!
+If any help is needed, please feel free to contact wih us!

 info@coreflighttech.com
 facebook.com/coreflighttech